 Best Open Comb Razor: Goodfella three piece (note that this is a fairly gentle razor).
-(Honorable Mention: Muhle R41 with the 2013 head – a much more aggressive razor).
-March 2014 update: relatively new on the market but becoming more widely available are the new Parker open comb razors, the 24C and the 26C (differing only in handle design).
-They shave very well and are not overly-aggressive.
+Honorable Mention: Muhle R41 with the 2013 head – a much more aggressive razor; and the Parker open comb razors, the 24C and the 26C (differing only in handle design.
+Both shave very well and are not overly-aggressive).

 Best Adjustable Razor: Merkur Progress two piece safety bar (this is admittedly a personal favorite!)